Naimjr10/Bug_Chronometer/README.md

 No.

 **note** :
-I used 'Google Translate' to translate the words above from Indonesian to English. so I hope you can understand it.
+I used 'Google Translate' to translate the words above from Indonesian to English, so I hope you can understand it.